theirc/CTS-ircdeploy/docs/backups.rst

     -----BEGIN PGP MESSAGE-----
     Version: GnuPG v1.4.11 (GNU/Linux)

 * Get access to the GPG keypair used for the backups.
-(Someone on the project can share them via Lastpass.)
-The Lastpass entry is named "Caktus Admin GPG Key Note".
-  Read the comments on the Lastpass entry for instructions to add the keypair to your GPG keypair.
+Add the keypair to your GPG keypair.

 * Decrypt the file::